 Expands and refines the objectives of English Composition I. Emphasizes critical/logical thinking and reading, problem definition, research strategies, and writing analytical, evaluative, and/or argumentative compositions.
 This is a statewide Guaranteed Transfer course in the GT-CO2 category.
-(Contact hours - 45)

-Prerequisite: ENG 121 / ENG 1021
+Prerequisite: ENG 121 / ENG 1021 - English Composition I or ENG 131 / 1031 - Technical Writing I

-ENG 131 / ENG 1031 - Technical Writing I: GT-CO1 3 Credits
+ENG 131 / ENG 1031 - Technical Writing I: GT-C01 3 Credits

 Develops skills one can apply to a variety of technical documents.
 Focuses on principles for organizing, writing, and revising clear, readable documents for industry, business, and government.
 This is a statewide Guaranteed Transfer course in the GT-CO1 category.
 (Contact hours- 45)